labanskoller/hackeriet_blog/_posts/2019-03-12-solution-to-utctf-2019-super-secure-authentication.md

 ```

 So from (a) and (b) we have an idea of what we need to do: in order to get to the last state of the `Verifier0` class we need to decode those strings with Z85, dump the class, and reverse the `verifyFlag` method.
-To automate part of that job we wrote a simple Python 3 script that uses `javap` to dump the stored strings and `pyzmq` to decode the new verifier class, after playing a bit with the script we also realized that this obfuscation is done several times.
+To automate part of that job we wrote a simple Python 3 script that uses `javap` to dump the stored strings and `pyzmq` to decode the new verifier class.
+After playing a bit with the script we also realized that this obfuscation is done several times.

 ```python
 #!python3